Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M586.4: Configure MQTT server

-*Supported from firmware version 3.5.
-Requires WiFi interface running WiFi server version 2.1 or later.*
+*Supported from firmware version 3.5, on Duet WiFi boards in standalone mode.
+Requires the WiFi interface to be running WiFi server version 2.1 or later.*

 ### Parameters